-- \(1) New towers are not permitted within the City unless the Appeal Board of Adjustment finds that the applicant has demonstrated by a preponderance of the evidence that: - (a) Coverage Objective.
-There exists an actual (not theoretical) significant gap in service and the proposed wireless communication facility will eliminate such significant gap in service; and - (b) Alternates.
-No existing tower, structure, other feasible site, or other alternative technologies not requiring a new tower in the City can accommodate the applicant's proposed wireless communication facility; and - (c) Least Intrusive.
-The proposed new wireless communication facility is designed and located to remove the significant gap in service in a manner that is, in consideration of the goals, policies, objectives, standards and regulations set forth in this chapter, LMC Title 19 Zoning, and the comprehensive plan, the least intrusive upon the surrounding area. - (12) Collocation or Attachment.
+(1) Collocation or Attachment.
 New wireless communication facilities must, to the maximum extent feasible, collocate on or attach to existing towers or other structures of a similar height to avoid construction of new towers.
 Collocation or attachment is not feasible if it is precluded by zoning constraints such as height, precluded by engineering limitations such as structural capacity or electromagnetic interference, not possible to obtain authorization by the owner of an alternative location, or does not meet the service coverage objectives of the applicant.
-Each application for a new tower shall address the City's priorities in Section 16.75.040(3). - (2) Location Preferences.
+Each application for a new tower shall address the City's priorities in Section 16.75.040(3).

+(2) Location Preferences.
 The applicant for a new tower not meeting the City's location preferences in Section 16.75.040(4) must demonstrate that such preferred locations are not available or feasible after considering the factors listed in Subsection (3) below.

-- (3) The Appeal Board of Adjustment decision-making authority is the reviewing body on the application to construct a new tower and shall determine whether or not each of the above requirements is met.
-Examples of evidence the applicant shall provide demonstrating the foregoing requirements include, but are not limited to, the following: - (a) That the tower height is the minimum necessary in order to achieve the coverage objective; - (b) That no existing towers or structures or preferred alternative sites will are located within the geographic area required to meet the applicant's engineering requirements to meet its coverage or capacity objective (regardless of the geographical boundaries of the City); - (be) That the existing towers or structures are not of a sufficient height or could not feasibly be extended to a sufficient height to meet the applicant's engineering requirements to meet its coverage or capacity objective; - (cd) That the existing structures or towers do not have sufficient structural strength to support the applicant's proposed antenna and ancillary facilities; - (e) That the applicant's proposed antenna would cause electromagnetic interference with the antenna on the existing towers or structures, or the antenna on the existing structure would cause interference with the applicant's proposed antenna; - (f) That an alternative technology that does not require the use of a new tower, such as a cable microcell network using multiple low powered transmitters/receivers attached to a wireless system, is unsuitable.
-Costs of alternative technology that exceed the new tower or antenna development shall not be presumed to render the technology unsuitable; and - (fg) The applicant demonstrates other limiting factors that render existing towers and structures or other sites or alternative technologies unsuitable. - (gh) That the tower is located in a suitable zoning district per Table 16.75.130-1 - (3) When a proposed tower is subject to Type 3 review, tThe Appeal Board of Adjustment, after holding a public hearing, shall approve, approve with conditions, or deny the application, or remand the application back to staff for further investigation in a manner consistent with the Appeal Board of Adjustment order.

-Table 16.75.130-1
+(3) The decision-making authority shall determine whether each of the above requirements is met.
+Examples of evidence the applicant shall provide demonstrating the foregoing requirements include, but are not limited to, the following:

+(a) That no existing towers or structures or preferred alternative sites will meet its coverage or capacity objective (regardless of the geographical boundaries of the City);

+(b) That the existing towers or structures are not of a sufficient height or could not feasibly be extended to a sufficient height to meet the applicant's coverage or capacity objective;

+(c) That the existing structures or towers do not have sufficient structural strength to support the applicant's proposed antenna and ancillary facilities;

+(e) That the applicant's proposed antenna would cause electromagnetic interference with the antenna on the existing towers or structures, or the antenna on the existing structure would cause interference with the applicant's proposed antenna;

+(f) The applicant demonstrates other limiting factors that render existing towers and structures or other sites unsuitable.

+(g) That the tower is located in a suitable zoning district per Table 16.75.130-1